 The best tablets for kids are dominated today by two of the biggest names in tech: Apple and Amazon.
 Apple’s iPad is the tablet you’ll find not just in homes but in schools too, while Amazon’s Kindle Fire HD 8 Kids Edition is a fraction of the cost and includes a drop-proof case and a year’s subscription to kid-friendly content.

 These are very different devices with very different price tags too.
 Apple’s iPad is a premium device with a high specification and high performance; Amazon’s is cheap and cheerful and designed for parents on a budget.
-While both are strong buys there are some important things we think you should consider before deciding which is the best tablet for you.
+While both are strong buys in 2022, there are some important things we think you should consider before deciding which is the best tablet for you.

 Amazon Fire HD 8 Kids Edition vs Apple iPad: design and display

 This isn’t the smallest Fire HD – there’s a seven-inch model too – but the slightly bigger screen in the HD 8 is much less cramped.
 Its resolution is 1,280 x 800 pixels and it’s noticeably duller than the one in the iPad.